-Canning is that preservation method for me.
+Canning recipes are that preservation method for me.
 The meat is tender and easy to use.

 My family and I are salsa junkies.
 We love it on everything.
 You can put it on your eggs, dip tortilla chips in it, put it on a burrito, the list goes on and on.

 It goes without saying that fresh salsa is so much better than anything you can buy at the store.
 It is less expensive too.
-So if you love it like we do, I recommend canning some salsa.
+So if you love it as we do, I recommend these canning recipes for salsa.

 I use to love salsa Verde and then I got over it for a while.
 I’m back to loving it again.

 So this year, I’m growing tomatillos just so I can turn them into salsa Verde and preserve it.